NikhilRout/verilog-dsd/README.md

 • Compiler: Icarus Verilog 0.9.7
 • To open EPWave after run: include the lines ```$dumpfile("dump.vcd"); $dumpvars;``` at the start of the testbenches' inital block
 ### Errors/Updates/Contact
-# verilog-dsd
-Verilog code for basic combinational and sequential circuits